navipartner/npcore-partners/Documentation/public/retail/posunit/howto/POSCustomerDisplay.md

-# Set up the POS Customer Display
+# Set up the POS customer display

 You can set up the content of customer display in **Display Setup**.
 Here, it is possible to: